cafali/SnapKey/README.md

 **SnapKey prevents simultaneous movement key conflicts (AD / WS)**

-- In many FPS games, pressing both the A and D keys simultaneously typically results in the game recognizing conflicting inputs.
+- In many FPS games, pressing both the **"A"** and **"D"** keys simultaneously typically results in the game recognizing conflicting inputs.
 SnapKey automatically releases the previously held key when a new key input is detected.
 - The keys are separated into two different groups: A/D and W/S. In each group, **"A"** cancels out **"D"** and vice versa, while the same applies to **"W"** and **"S"**.
 These groups do not interfere with each other and work separately.

 **Sticky Keys**